In this guide, I’ll show you how to use the AD Bulk updater tool to bulk reset user passwords in Active Directory.

 Step 1: CSV File Setup

-Now add the usernames to Column A and the password to Column B.
+Now add the accounts to Column A and the password to Column B.

 Step 2: Run the Bulk updater tool

 Success!
-I just updated the password for over 200 users and it was super fast.
+I just updated the password for 51 users and it was super fast.

 Bulk Password Reset Best Practices